gitish/abs/source/node/README.md

 #OR
 node index.js
 ```
-- it should prompt you as below
+- it should prompt you as below,
         Server listening to port : 3060

 #### Execution
 Home location : http://localhost:3060
-Register user first
+- Register user first
-and then login
+- and then login
-you can view dashboard and profile
+- you can view dashboard and profile

 | F | URL |
 | ------ | ------ |